-- 5. After a few seconds, a sequence of numbers will be printed into the Serial Monitor.
-Wait until it is finished printing numbers, then select all, and copy and paste into Excel to save the output - a.
-We will use this output for the next lab, so make sure to save the file somewhere you will be able to recover it! - 6.
+- 6. After a few seconds, a sequence of numbers will be printed into the Serial Monitor.
+Wait until it is finished printing numbers, then select all, and copy and paste into Excel to save the output. - a.
+Make sure you're seeing numbers that range between 0 and 1023 (not all of the, and maybe not all the way to 1023, but many different values in that range); if you're seeing all 0's or only a couple of different values, things probably aren't connected correctly. - b.
+We will use this output for the next lab, so make sure to save the file somewhere (like your eniac home directory and on the shared google drive noted below) you will be able to recover it! - c.
+You should also save your Arduino sketch for use in the lab report. - 7.
 Modify the sketch to sample at 500Hz.
 You will need to change the delayMicroseconds function.
-What is the relationship between sampling frequency and delay? - 7.
-Repeat steps 4-5 with the modified code, and save the output - a.
-Close the Serial Monitor between runs to clear it - b.
-To rerun the sampling code, press the reset button on your Arduino - c.
-The Arduino's analogRead() function has a sampling frequency limit of ~ 8kHz - 8.
-Modify the sketch to sample at 5000Hz, run, and save the output. - 9.
+What is the relationship between sampling frequency and delay (Prelab 1)? - 8.
+Repeat steps 5-6 with the modified code and save the sketch and output. - a.
+Close the Serial Monitor between runs to clear it. - b.
+To rerun the sampling code, press the reset button on your Arduino. - c.
+The Arduino's analogRead() function has a sampling frequency limit of ~ 8kHz. - 9.
+Modify the sketch to sample at 5000Hz, run, and save the sketch and output. - 10.
 Before leaving lab, show your data sets to a TA and answer a few questions.
-This is the Lab Exit Check-off.
+This is the Lab Exit Check-off. - 11.
+Share your data: before leaving lab, make sure both partners have access to the data collected and sketches saved.
+One way to do this is to setup a shared Google Drive. - 12.
+Clean up your lab station before you leave.